 - Align higher education outcomes with current and future workforce needs.

 Texas A&M University-Commerce, as part of the A&M family of universities, will become the university of choice for all those seeking a higher education in the Northeast Texas region and beyond.
 It will provide traditional and non-traditional learning opportunities through existing and new programs that set high expectations and goals for students, faculty, and staff.
 The University will provide a sense of community through a nurturing environment for all individuals in order to maximize learning, career, and personal development.
 A&M-Commerce will become a place where students, faculty, staff, and community are engaged in the pursuit of excellence.

 Texas A&M University-Commerce provides a personal, accessible, and affordable educational experience for a diverse community of learners.
 We engage in creative discovery and dissemination of knowledge and ideas for service, leadership, and innovation in an interconnected and dynamic world.

 Texas A&M University-Commerce offers graduate programs in 24 academic departments with more than 40 major areas of study.
-Five departments offer six doctoral degrees.
+Six departments offer six doctoral degrees.